 Yoga Poses For Flat Feet.
 Especially for those who have flat feet, foot pain, and arch problems are common in daily life.
-Foot disease is very serious and can lead to disabilities if not properly dealing with it.
+Foot disease is very serious and can lead to disabilities if not properly dealt with it.

-Yoga poses included in this article will help you get a good physical condition of the body by preventing inflammation in the soles of the feet, relief from muscle fatigue and muscle tension, cleansing the kidneys and bladder without causing backache.
+Yoga poses included in this article will help you get a good physical condition of the body by preventing inflammation in the soles of the feet, relief from muscle fatigue and muscle tension, and cleansing the kidneys and bladder without causing backache.

 What Exactly Are Flat Feet?